Top Causes Of Premature Birth

-Preterm birth can be caused by dangerous conditions like preeclampsia and HELLP syndrome.
-Early uterine contractions, genital infections, or having twins (or more) may also induce early delivery.
+Preterm birth can be caused by conditions like preeclampsia and HELLP syndrome.
+Early uterine contractions or having twins (or more) may also induce early delivery.
 If you have a family history of preemies or have had one before, your risk increases.
-It’s also more likely if you’re a teenager, over 40, have chronic stress, drink alcohol, or smoke cigarettes.
-You should wait at least 18 months to prevent premature birth and problems.
+It’s also likely if you’re a teenager, over 40, have chronic stress, drink alcohol, or smoke cigarettes.
+Wait at least 18 months to prevent premature birth.

 Pregnancy is an amazing experience.
 And when your baby’s health is your biggest concern, it’s crucial to learn about preterm births.
 After all, it’s responsible for 60 percent of deaths and complications.
 About 12 to 13 percent of all births in the United States are premature.1

 Fortunately, most “preemies” grow up to be perfectly healthy and fine!
 But it doesn’t hurt to learn about premature labor and delivery, starting with these top causes.